Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 • There are dark clouds in the EU due to its foreign policy, but the situation is likely to be better in Hungary than in the rest of the block thanks to an independent foreign policy and more flexibility due to having its own currency.

-• Interest rates are starting to go down, which is a clear catalyst.
+• Interest rates have gone down, which is a clear catalyst.

 • Budapest offers tremendous absolute value for gorgeous historical real estate in the heart of a European capital city.
 The ongoing HUF weakness offers foreign investors a great entry point.